-HP Veer, Pre 3, and TouchPad all made officialAlex Wagner - Deputy Managing Editor, News Desk
+HP Veer, Pre 3, and TouchPad all made officialAlex Wagner - Editorial Director of News and Content

 HP gathered the entire tech community in San Francisco today to introduce the newest members of the webOS family, and now we've got all of the details for you.
 First up is the smallest device announced today, the HP Veer.
 Looking a lot like a baby Pre, the Veer features a 2.6-inch 320x400 display, 800MHz Qualcomm Snapdragon 7230 core, 5 megapixel camera with video capture, HSPA+ capabilities, 8GB of storage, 512MB RAM, and a physical keyboard.